 Go on a StoryWalk®

 Take a StoryWalk® at Oak View!
-A StoryWalk® is a children’s book that is presented page by page along a trail or path.
+A StoryWalk® is a children’s book that is presented, page by page, along a trail or path.
 It combines the pleasures of reading a children's book while enjoying nature.

-Take a StoryWalk® at Historic Oak View!
-From December 1–31, Oak View's brick walkways will feature the children's book "Seven Spools of Thread, a Kwanzaa Story," written by Angela Shelf Medearis and illustrated by Daniel Minter.
+From October 1–31, Oak View's brick walkways will feature the children's book "Grumpy Monkey," written by Suzanne Lang and illustrated by Max Lang.

 StoryWalk® Social Narrative

-StoryWalk® at Oak View is free, requires no advanced registration, and is open during the park's normal hours of operation.
+StoryWalk® at Oak View is free, requires no advance registration, and is open during the park's normal hours of operation.
 Check out our StoryWalk® Social Narrative to download and print before going to the park.

 The StoryWalk® Project was created by Anne Ferguson of Montpelier, Vermont, and developed in collaboration with the Kellogg-Hubbard Library.
 StoryWalk® is a registered service mark owned by Ms. Ferguson.